Smikha/docker-intro/README.md

  ![No Docker Solution](../master/images/DockerIntro-NoDocker.png?raw=true)

-## VMs and Contaianers
+## VMs and Containers
 Containers will run guest applications on the same OS kernel as the host.
 - Easy to update
-- Minimal maintaince
+- Minimal maintenance
 - Size of images is smaller
 - Speed of start-up is much faster
-- Restarting takes it to it's inital state
+- Restarting takes it to it's initial state

 Containers vs. Image
 - Containers run the instances of the images that you create